RIC1903/React-Native-Sample-Navigation/README.md

 # react-native-navigation-sample
-Sample using React Native Navigation
+Sample Navigation app made using React Native for the Assessment2 of Android Club, VIT-Chennai Sairaj Mishra(18BCE1086)